ihmeuw/pseudopeople/docs/source/datasets/index.rst

 Pseudopeople can generate a simulated version of a subset of the administrative data that would be recorded by SSA.
 Currently, the simulated
 SSA data includes records of SSA creation and dates of death.

-Generate SSA data with :func:`pseudopeople.interface.generate_social_security`.
+Generate SSA data with :func:`pseudopeople.interface.generate_social_security`

 The following simulant attributes are included in this dataset: